tb-dhk/dotfiles/README.md

 ![another sample image](./sample2.png)

 ## configurations available for:
+- hypr
   - hyprland
   - hyprlock
+  - hypridle
 - waybar
 - alacritty
-- spicetify
 - neofetch
 - fastfetch
 - obsidian (in the `.obsidian` directory)
 - nvim (not shown)
 - starship (not shown)
+- spicetify (not maintained)
 - sway (only for archival purposes, no longer maintained)
 - swaylock (only for archival purposes, no longer maintained)